lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 The behaviour of this class can be tuned with the following attributes:
 * A maximum number of particles that can be alive at a time.
 * A minimum period to create particles.
-Particles will be created one be one with a minimum period to avoid creating particles in bursts.
+Particles will be created one by one with a minimum period to avoid creating particles in bursts.
-* A range to randomize particles speed and starting position.
-New particles will use  base particle position and speed with can be randomized with values between those ranges to spread the beam.
+* A set of ranges to randomize particles speed and starting position.
+New particles will use  base particle position and speed which can be randomized with values between those ranges to spread the beam.

 The implementation of this class is as follows: